 View Mental Health Crisis Procedures

 Students are often concerned about their privacy when seeking out personal counseling on campus.
-All information that a student shares with me is regarded as confidential.
-The records that I keep are stored separately from your general college records, and only I have access to them.
-I do not share information with outside parties unless you give me permission to do so.
-However, if there is a serious threat of harm to yourself or someone else, I may be required by law to share information with an outside party in order to ensure your safety.
-If you have any questions regarding confidentiality of psychological services, please feel free to discuss them with me at any time.
+All information that a student shares is regarded as confidential.
+Records are stored separately from your general college records, and only the campus psychologist has access to them.
+Information is not shared with outside parties unless permission to do so is given by the student.
+However, if there is a serious threat of harm to yourself or someone else, it may be required by law to share information with an outside party in order to ensure your safety.
+If you have any questions regarding confidentiality of psychological services, please feel free to discuss them with Dr. Browner at any time.